Skip to main content

 source and targets templates

 The source and targets attributes support Go templates and Sprig Functions.
-This can be used to templatise the source and targets paths with the artifact versions specified in the version attribute.
+This can be used to templatise the source and targets paths with the component name specified in the component attribute and artifact versions specified in the version attribute.

 Here's an advanced example showcasing how templates and Sprig functions can be used together with targets: